paritytech/substrate/srml/contract/COMPLEXITY.md

 Key is of a constant size.
 Therefore, the sandbox memory load can be considered to be of constant complexity.

 Unless the value is cached, a DB read will be performed.
 The size of the value is not known until the read is performed.
-Moreover, the DB read has to be synchronous and no progress can be made before the value is known.
+Moreover, the DB read has to be synchronous and no progress can be made until the value is fetched.

 **complexity**: The memory and computing complexity is proportional to the size of the fetched value.
 This function performs a
 DB read.